-There are a relatively limited number of semiconductor and equipment companies to which we can license our broadband technology in a manner consistent with our business model.
-If we fail to maintain relationships with our current licensees or fail to establish a sufficient number of new licensing relationships, our business could be seriously harmed.
-In addition, our prospective customers may use their superior size and bargaining power to demand license terms that are unfavorable to us and prospective customers may not elect to license from us.
+There are a relatively limited number of companies to which we can sell our DSL technology and OEM equipment companies to which we can sell our DSL test and diagnostic products in a manner consistent with our business model.
+If we fail to maintain relationships with our current customers or fail to establish a sufficient number of new customer relationships, our business could be seriously harmed.
+In addition, our current and prospective customers may use their superior size and bargaining power to demand terms that are unfavorable to us.